-5.1.1 A notice of the hearing indicating the date, time, place, and purpose of the hearing shall be sent certified mail by the APPLICANT to the PARTIES IN INTEREST at least fourteen (14) days prior to the date of the public hearing.
-Such notice must contain, at a minimum, the information presented in the sample legal notice that is attached to these RULES.

-- 5.1.3 The APPLICANT shall present to the office of the BOARD, one business day prior to the start of the public hearing, the certified mail receipts as evidence that all PARTIES IN INTEREST have been notified as required by law. - 5.1.4 Failure to properly notify PARTIES IN INTEREST could render the public hearing invalid and could cause serious delays in the processing of the APPLICATION.
+- 5.1.1 A notice of the hearing indicating the date, time, place, and purpose of the hearing shall be sent certified mail by the APPLICANT to the PARTIES IN INTEREST at least fourteen (14) days prior to the date of the public hearing.
+Such notice must contain, at a minimum, the information presented in the sample legal notice that is attached to these RULES. - 5.1.2 A notice of the hearing shall also be published by the APPLICANT in the "Maynard/Stow Beacon" newspaper or other newspaper designated by the BOARD once in each of two successive weeks, the first publication to be not less than fourteen (14) days before the day of the hearing.
+The contents of this published notice shall be as above for the PARTIES IN INTEREST except that the information in the last six (6) paragraphs of the sample legal notice need not be included. - 5.1.3 The APPLICANT shall present to the office of the BOARD, one business day prior to the start of the public hearing, the certified mail receipts as evidence that all PARTIES IN INTEREST have been notified as required by law. - 5.1.4 Failure to properly notify PARTIES IN INTEREST could render the public hearing invalid and could cause serious delays in the processing of the APPLICATION.